-The CFA often needs further guidance to interpret material provided by the R&P. If the CFA feels that it does not have sufficient information to respond to a recommendation, the Committee may ask questions (either written or oral) of an R&P. Requests for information or clarification are not uncommon and should not be interpreted by candidates as foreshadowing a negative decision.
-In addition, the CFA may request copies of annual conversation reports and/or class visit reports.
+The CFA often needs further guidance to interpret material provided by the R&P. If the CFA feels that it does not have sufficient information to respond to a recommendation, the committee may ask written questions of an R&P or request copies of annual conversations and/or class visit reports.
+Requests for information or clarification are not uncommon and should not be interpreted by candidates as foreshadowing a negative decision.
+In some cases, the CFA may also request to meet with the R&P in person to discuss a case.

 Faculty members on the CFA holding an appointment in the same department or program as a candidate (or who are outside members of a candidate's R&P) are recused from consideration of that case and do not participate in any of the committee's discussions.
-Instead, they participate as members of the R&P. The Provost/Dean of the College and Dean of Faculty Affairs are the only exceptions to this rule, because they serve on the committee in their administrative capacities.
+Instead, they participate as members of the R&P. The Provost/Dean of the College is the only exception to this rule, because he serves on the committee in his administrative capacity.

 The College's appointments process has long been characterized by its relative transparency, a transparency that is intended to benefit the candidate.
 The candidate receives a copy of the R&P's recommendation as well as of any correspondence between the CFA and the R&P (with appropriate redactions).
 It is not the practice of the CFA to meet in person with the candidate, but at any stage of the process, the candidate is free to communicate in writing to the CFA.
-The CFA does not share such communications with R&Ps, so if a candidate wishes her/his R&P to see a copy, she or he should provide one directly.
-To further protect the candidate's privacy, members of R&Ps and the CFA are instructed to adhere scrupulously to the principle of confidentiality, and no formal announcement of the outcome of a reappointment or tenure decision is made to the College community.
+The CFA does not share such communications with R&Ps, so if candidates wish their R&P to see a copy, they should provide one directly.
+To further protect candidates' privacy, members of R&Ps and the CFA are instructed to adhere scrupulously to the principle of confidentiality, and no formal announcement of the outcome of a reappointment or tenure decision is made to the College community.